-During the first two years of training, about half of the rotations are devoted to general surgery and its principal components (e.g. trauma, vascular surgery, etc.) with experience in surgical specialties and other (e.g. Critical Care) specialties constituting the remaining half.
+During the first two years of training, approximately three-quarters of the rotations are devoted to general surgery and its principal components, with experience in Critical Care, Trauma, Consults, and the SICU.
+Rotations at the VA and Crouse hospitals constitute the remaining quarter.

 Residents are assigned progressive responsibility for patient care by the supervising attending physician and the surgery Program Director/Chair, based on faculty evaluations of clinical competence, including:

 As a PGY-5, each chief resident, while working along side of the attending surgeons, is in charge of his/her own service, exercising major independent responsibility.

-The rotations for the categorical residents, while slightly different from resident to resident, provide an equivalent experience during each year of training.
+For the categorical residents, the rotations, while slightly different from resident to resident, provide an equivalent experience during each year of training.

-For the preliminary residents in orthopedics, ENT, neurosurgery and urology, the rotations have been tailored to fit within the requirements established by the specialty boards governing those training programs.
-For the most part, the rotations for the non-designated preliminaries are similar to the categorical general surgery residents unless specific requirements are necessary for continued training in different specialties (i.e. radiology or anesthesiology).
+For the intern residents in orthopedics, ENT, neurosurgery and urology, the rotations have been tailored to fit within the requirements established by the specialty boards governing those training programs.

-It is not difficult to imagine the challenges dominating five or more years of clinical training.
-But they need not, and should not, be all-consuming.
+It is not difficult to imagine the challenges dominating five or more years of clinical training, but they need not, and should not, be all-consuming.
 Friends and family, rest and recreation, enjoyment of the arts, and service to the community are no less important because you are a resident.
-Indeed, during this portion of your career, when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that allows you to progress toward personal, as well as, professional goals.
+Indeed, during this portion of your career, when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that will allow you to progress toward personal, as well as, professional goals.